 Consequence: A permanent ban from any sort of participation, or public interaction within the community.

-If you have questions about any aspect of the code of conduct, or want to propose amending it, please contact the @moderators group, or drop in to the public #governance channel on Slack.
+If you have questions about any aspect of the code of conduct, or want to propose amending it, please contact the @moderators group, or drop in to the public #governance channel on Discord.

 Taken almost verbatim from the NYC Mesh Code of Conduct.